 Test the market

-Dropshipping gives you an opportunity to see which items resonate with your customers without having to invest in physical inventory.
+Dropshipping lets you see which items resonate with your customers without investing in physical inventory.
 If the products sell well and provide you with your desired profit margin, great!
 If not, you can choose to keep them in your online store anyway (just in case) or drop them altogether—there’s no cost to you either way.

 More options for customers